Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Introduction

-When $\X=\R^d$ and $\rho_i$ equal the Lebesgue measure, the perimeter \labelcref{eqn:perDefIntro} can be used to recover the Minkwoski content of subset of $\R^d$ by sending $\epsilon\to 0$, see \labelcref{eqn:minkowskiContent} below.
+\ksr{where the essential supremum and infimum are taken with respect to a suitable measure $\nu$ with sufficiently large support.} When $\X=\R^d$ and $\rho_i$ equal the Lebesgue measure, the perimeter \labelcref{eqn:perDefIntro} can be used to recover the Minkwoski content of subset of $\R^d$ by sending $\epsilon\to 0$, see \labelcref{eqn:minkowskiContent} below.
 In this simplified setting, the nonlocal perimeter has applications in image processing \cite{barchiesi2010variational} and is mathematically well-understood.
 A thorough study of its properties like isoperimetric inequalities or compactness was undertaken in \cite{cesaroni2017isoperimetric,cesaroni2018minimizers}, Gamma-convergence of related variants to local perimeters was investigated in \cite{chambolle2010continuous,chambolle2014remark}, and associated curvature flows were analyzed in \cite{chambolle2012nonlocal,chambolle2015nonlocal}.
 We note that Chambolle et al. \cite{chambolle2014remark} introduce anisotropy into the perimeter by replacing the ball $B(x,r)$ in the definition of \labelcref{eqn:perDefIntro} by a scaled convex set $C(x,r)$.

 In this paper, we study the asymptotic behavior of the nonlocal perimeter \labelcref{eqn:perDefIntro} as $\eps\to 0$, using the framework of Gamma-convergence (see, e.g., \cite{braidesGamma2007,DalMasoBook}).
 This approach is widely used in applications to materials science (see, e.g., \cite{ambrosio-tortorelli-1990,ContiFonsecaLeoni-gammConv2grad,FJMrigid,ModicaMortola}) and is particularly applicable to the study of energy minimization problems depending on singular perturbations, where it can describe complex energy landscapes in terms of simpler understood effective energies.
 In the case of phase separation in binary alloys, energetic minimizers closely approximate minimal surfaces \cite{Modica87}.
 Likewise, we will relate local minimizers of the perimeter \labelcref{eqn:perDefIntro} to a weighted minimal surface, which has a transparent geometric interpretation.